alex-ro/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk 5_minute_interval_time_series](figure/5_minute_interval_time_series.png)

 Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
-The maximum number of steps 5-minute interval is 835
+The maximum number of steps 5-minute interval is 835 and the number of steps is 206.1698.

 ### Imputing missing values
 The total number of rows with missing values in the dataset is 2304 out of 17568 total rows.